New rules make it harder to get an online loan

 When you apply for a loan, it’s important to note that your credit score will be affected.
 While applying for the odd personal loan won’t have much of an effect on your credit score, multiple loan applications and rejections in a short period of time will.
 This usually indicates that you are applying for more credit than you can repay and acting financially irresponsible.
 Set yourself up for success before applying, by following these seven steps.

-These days, it’s harder to obtain a online loan since there’s more pressure on lenders to ensure that you’ll be able to repay them.
+These days, it’s harder to obtain a fast online loan since there’s more pressure on lenders to ensure that you’ll be able to repay them.
 The penalty for not following good due diligence on lenders is $600,000 for companies and $200,000 for individuals.
 Lenders have a lot to lose, so they are exercising more caution than ever before.
 You’ll have a greater chance of getting your loan approved if you maintain good financial control.